logo

 First Fellow, Microbiologists Society, India

-CSIR-DAAD exchange of Academics 2015
+CSIR-DAAD Exchange of Academics 2015

 Lalji Godhoo SN award of AFSTi-2013.

-CSIR-CFTRI Foundation Day Award for the year 2013-14 & 2018-19 for Scientific Contribution in R & D.
+CSIR-CFTRI Foundation Day Award for 2013-14 & 2018-19 for Scientific Contribution in R & D.

 Biotechnology Training, JICA, Japan